polar-app/polar-app/_docs/ank-sync-for-spaced-repetition.md

   update UI so this needs to be added to Polar before we can implement this in Anki sync.

-- Anki must have Anki Connect.
+- Anki must have Polar Connect.
 This will always be a hard requirement but we might create a Polar Sync plugin for Anki.

 - No support for nested decks.
 Each deck is created at the root.
 If you move it